Song Hye-kyo: 2005–2012: Film debut and overseas ventures

-Early 2005, Song went to San Francisco to study English, and later traveled to Seattle.
-She took time off to recharge herself after the successful Asia drama Full House.
+In early 2005, Song went to San Francisco to study English, and later traveled to Seattle.
+She took time off to recharge after the successful Asian drama Full House.
 "I have had a good rest.
-It was a good opportunity to reflect on myself," said Song.
+It was a good opportunity to reflect on myself", said Song.
 Song returned to Korea on March 5, 2005.
 The same year, Song made her big-screen debut in My Girl and I (a Korean remake of Crying Out Love in the Center of the World), which was panned by audiences and critics alike.
 Vocal about her dissatisfaction with typecasting in the roles she was being offered, Song proved in the following year that she could play different roles.

 She returned to the big screen in 2007 as the titular gisaeng in the film adaptation of Hwang Jin Yi.
-Because they found Song's image "too cute," Jun Ji-hyun and Soo Ae were the producers' original choices for the role, but Song went on a rigorous diet and surprised them with her will and desire to be Hwang Jini.
-A year later, she made her American debut in the Hollywood indie Make Yourself at Home (formerly titled Fetish), a psychological thriller about a girl who was born to a shaman mother and tries to flee her fate by becoming an immigrant bride in the US.
-Despite Song's attempts to challenge herself, both films underwhelmed the box office.
+Because they found Song's image "too cute", Jun Ji-hyun and Soo Ae were the producers' original choices for the role, but Song went on a rigorous diet and surprised the producers with her determination to be Hwang Jini.
+A year later, she made her American debut in the Hollywood indie Make Yourself at Home (formerly titled Fetish), a psychological thriller about a girl who was born to a shaman mother and who tries to avoid her fate by becoming an emigrant bride in the US.
+Despite Song's attempts to challenge herself, both films underwhelmed at the box office.

 She made her TV comeback in late 2008 with The World That They Live In (also known as Worlds Within), a series set at a broadcast station in which Song and Hyun Bin played drama PDs who work together and fall in love.